Any professional who uses medical devices and notices a serious incident is obliged by law to notify the supplier and Swissmedic.

-Hospitals are legally obliged to set up a materiovigilance system.
-As part of this obligation, they must designate someone to be responsible for materiovigilance (materiovigilance contact person) and notify this person to Swissmedic.
+Hospitals are legally obliged to set up a reporting system.
+As part of this obligation, they must designate a suitable person to assume responsibility for reporting serious incidents involving medical devices and officially notify this vigilance contact person for medical devices to Swissmedic.

 Further information can be found in the following guidance document: